Trade

 Description

-Well known dealers who sold colonial goods to museums and individuals were the firms Van Lier (1927-1996), Aalderink (1930-2023) and Lemaire (1933-present) and the Amsterdam auction houses Frederik Muller & Co.
+Well-known dealers who sold colonial goods to museums and individuals were the firms Van Lier (1927-1996), Aalderink (1930-2023) and Lemaire (1933-present) and the Amsterdam auction houses Frederik Muller & Co.
 (1876-1961) and Mak van Waay (1918-1974).
-In The Hague, the stores the Groote Koninklijke Bazar (1841-1927) and Boeatan (1903-1949) specialized in Asian decorative arts.
+In The Hague, the stores Groote Koninklijke Bazar (1841-1927) and Boeatan (1903-1949) specialised in Asian applied art.

 Provenance research